 Some social media channels require more work than others.

-For example, on YouTube, you will need to create videos on a regular basis to build any momentum.
+For example, you must create videos regularly on YouTube to increase brand recognition.
 Do you have the time and resources to dedicate to creating videos?
 If so, great.
 If not, it might be better to start with other channels instead.

-As a minimum for any social media channel you join, you need to be:
+As a minimum, for any social media site or channel you join, you need to be: